 The UE IP address management includes allocation and release of the UE IP address as well as renewal of the allocated IP address, where applicable.

-The UE IP address management shall be performed by the PGW-C. As part of this functionality, various UE IP address management mechanisms as defined in TS 23.401 [2] clause 5.3.1 are supported by the PGW-C. The PGW-C shall process the UE IP address management related messages, maintain the corresponding state information and provide the response messages to the UE.
-In case the UE IP address is obtained from the external PDN, additionally, the PGW-C shall also send the allocation, renewal and release related request messages to the external PDN and maintain the corresponding state information.
+The UE IP address management shall be performed by the PGW-C or the PGW-U. As part of this functionality, various UE IP address management mechanisms as defined in TS 23.401 [2] clause 5.3.1 are supported by the PGW-C. The PGW-C shall process the UE IP address management related messages, maintain the corresponding state information and provide the response messages to the UE.

+When Static IP addresses for a PDN Connection are not used, the actual allocation of the IP Address(es) for a PDN Connection may use any of the following mechanisms:

+- The PGW-C allocates the IP address from a pool that corresponds to the PGW-U that has been selected.

+- The UE IP address is obtained from the PGW-U. In that case the PGW-C shall interact with the UPF via Sxb procedures to obtain a suitable IP address.
+The PGW-C provides the PGW-U with the necessary information allowing the PGW-U to derive the proper IP address (e.g. the network instance).

+- In case the UE IP address is obtained from the external PDN, the PGW-C shall send the allocation, renewal and release related request messages to the external PDN and maintain the corresponding state information.
 The PGW-U shall support forwarding of the UE IP address management related messages to the PGW-C, when they are received via the user plane signalling from the UE or from the external PDN.

 When PGW-C performs IPv4 address allocation via default bearer activation and release via PDN connection release ( TS 23.401 [2] clause 5.3.1.2.1), no special functionality is required from the PGW-U.